 - (a) A very good variety of vocabulary will include common and less common, and familiar and less familiar words.
-Complex grammatical structures will include varied and complex word order, extended sentences with a range of structures such as conjunctions, pronouns and adverbs (see Grammar list in Appendix B of the specification with grammar items that are specific to Higher Tier). - (b) When assessing style and register, the following will be taken into account: - the appropriateness of the piece for the intended audience (e.g. a friend, peers, tourists, teachers) and - the appropriate register (formal or informal), including verbs and possessive adjectives, is used consistently throughout, as appropriate to the level
+Complex grammatical structures will include varied and complex word order, extended sentences with a range of structures such as conjunctions, pronouns and adverbs (see Grammar list in Appendix B of the specification with grammar items that are specific to Higher Tier). - (b) When assessing style and register, the following will be taken into account: - the appropriateness of the piece for the intended audience (e.g. a friend, peers, tourists, teachers) and - the appropriate register (formal or informal), including verbs and possessive adjectives, is used consistently throughout, as appropriate to the level.

-Band Marks Communication and content Marks Linguistic knowledge and accuracy 5 16-18 An excellent response.
-Relevant and very detailed information presented in relation to the task.
-Facts, ideas and opinions (as appropriate to the task) are clearly expressed and justified.
-Communication is clear with little or no ambiguity.
-9-10 A very good variety of vocabulary and grammatical structures, including complex structures.
-A very good level of accuracy.
-References to past, present and future events are successful.
-Style and register are appropriate.
-4 12-15 A very good response.
-Relevant information with some detail presented in relation to the task.
-Facts, ideas and opinions (as appropriate to the task) are expressed and justified.
-Communication is mostly clear but with a few ambiguities.
-7-8 A good variety of vocabulary and grammatical structures is used, including complex structures.
-A good level of accuracy with some minor errors and occasional major errors.
-References to past, present and future events are almost always correct.
-Style and register are appropriate with only minor lapses.
-3 8-11 A good response.
-Mostly relevant information presented in relation to the task.
-Facts, ideas and opinions (as appropriate to the task) are expressed with occasional justification.
-Communication is usually clear but with some ambiguities.
-5-6 A variety of vocabulary and grammatical structures is used including some complex structures.
-A reasonable level of accuracy.
-Minor errors are likely and there may be some major errors.
-References to past, present and future events are usually correct.
+Band Marks Communication and content Marks Linguistic knowledge and accuracy 5 9-10 A very good response.
+Relevant information presented to meet all requirements of the task.
+Facts, ideas and opinions (as appropriate to the task) are clear.
+9-10 A good variety of vocabulary and grammatical structures used, including attempts at complex structures.
+A very good level of accuracy with mainly minor errors.
+References to past, present and future events are mainly successful.
+Style and register are appropriate with minor lapses.
+4 7-8 A good response.
+Relevant information presented to meet almost all requirements of the task with minor omissions.
+Facts, ideas and opinions (as appropriate to the task) are mostly clear.
+7-8 A reasonable variety of vocabulary and grammatical structures used, including some attempts at complex structures.
+A good level of accuracy with occasional major errors and more frequent minor errors.
+References to past, present and future events are attempted but may not always be successful.
+Style and register are mostly appropriate.
+3 5-6 A reasonable response.
+Relevant information presented to meet most of the requirements of the task.
+Facts, ideas and opinions (as appropriate to the task) expressed are generally clear but lapses are likely.
+5-6 Some variety of vocabulary and grammatical structures used, including occasional attempts at complex structures.
+A generally good level of accuracy with more frequent major errors and frequent minor errors.
+References to past, present and future events are attempted with limited success.
 Style and register may not always be appropriate.
-2 4-7 A reasonable response.
-Some relevant information presented in relation to the task.
-Some facts, ideas and opinions (as appropriate to the task) are expressed.
-Communication is sometimes clear but there may be instances where messages break down.
-3-4 A simple range of vocabulary and grammatical structures is used.
-A good level of accuracy when using simple structures, though errors are often present when attempting more complex structures.
-References to past, present and future events are occasionally correct.
+2 3-4 A basic response.
+Relevant information presented to meet some of the requirements of the task.
+Some facts, ideas and opinions (as appropriate to the task) expressed are sometimes clear but the message breaks down occasionally.
+3-4 A simple range of vocabulary and grammatical structures used.
+Some accuracy when using simple structures, though errors are often present.
 Limited awareness of style and register.
-1 1-3 A basic response.
-Little relevant information presented in response to the task.
-Facts, ideas and opinions (as appropriate to the task) are occasionally expressed.
-Communication may not be clear with instances where messages break down.
-1-2 Little variety of vocabulary, and simple grammatical structures used.
-There may be major errors and frequent minor errors.
-References to past, present and future events have limited success.
+1 1-2 A limited response.
+Relevant information presented to meet some aspect of the requirements of the task.
+Facts, ideas and opinions (as appropriate to the task) expressed are often not clear and the message may break down frequently.
+1-2 Little variety of vocabulary, and very simple grammatical structures used.
+Limited accuracy demonstrated.
 Little or no awareness of style and register.
-0 0 Response not worthy of credit or not attempted.
-0 Response not worthy of credit or not attempted
+0 0 Response not worthy of credit.
+0 Response not worthy of credit.